 In addition to this, it also has the second-highest penetration rate in the Southeast Asian region, which has an average Internet penetration rate of about 71%.

-Given the high online presence of Singaporeans, it’s no surprise that there’s also a strong social media penetration in the country.
-Of the 4.92 million Internet users, 4.6 million are active social media users and 4.2 million of those users access social media on mobile.
+Given the high online presence of Singaporeans, it’s no surprise that there’s also strong social media penetration in the country.
+Of the 5.29 million Internet users, 4.96 million are active social media users.

 SINGAPORE’S DIGITAL INFRASTRUCTURE